outde-xyz/website/content/News/2019-06-23_TorrACL-MGpaper.md

 Note also that Milos Stanojevic (who has been producing [so.](https://stanojevic.github.io/papers/2019_NAACL_CCG_Incremental_Rotation.pdf) [many.](https://linguistics.ucla.edu/people/hunter/parsing/move-eager-mg-lc.pdf) parsers!) has [recently shown](http://fg.phil.hhu.de/2019/papers/FG2019-Stanojevic.pdf) that the worst case time complexity for parsing MGs with head movement can be dropped to $O(n^13)$ (so I’m assuming $O(n^13 log n)$ for their CKY+$A^*$ implementation).
 My guess is that this might also reduce the expected time complexity, but of course one would have to try and see.

-2) Although cross-formalism comparisons are tough (as the authors mention: are we comparing the quality of the parser or the quality of the grammar?), having lifted the CKY+$A^*$ strategy directly from CCGs allows this paper to do a few interesting comparisons (cf. @Rimmel2009).
+2) Although cross-formalism comparisons are tough (as the authors mention: are we comparing the quality of the parser or the quality of the grammar?), having lifted the CKY+$A^\*$ strategy directly from CCGs allows this paper to do a few interesting comparisons (cf. @Rimell2009).
 So, in terms of accuracy , results are not exactly comparable to those of the CCG algorithm on comparable dependencies.
 However, the authors point out that this might be due to the MG parser requiring more training than the CCG one (due to the increased complexity of the supertags?).
 Thus, lower performance might depend on the early development stage the MG treebank is at the moment.
 So, *go and contribute*!